mohammeddahhani/Multi-Layer-Tracing-Tool-ML2T/README.md

 ML2T is a multi-layer tracing tool to analyse data exchange (unidirectional TCP connexion) over a wirelss link at both the TCP and MAC layer on the same graph.

 # Requirement
-Our tool requires a vailde capture file which can produced using `tcpdump`.
-Wireless TCP traffic can be captured using `tcpdump` on a monitor mode enabled node?
+Our tool requires a valid capture file which can produced using `tcpdump`.
+Monitor mode is required to capture data.

 The capture file should start with a TCP data segment, excluding TCP handshake segments (i.e. syn, syn-ack, ack) This can be done by using wireshark build-in filtering: